Babylonehy/IQ-twist/admin/tasks.md

 Deadline:2018-09-25 24:00
 *****(Please feel free to ask any questions and share your progress.
 Hope we have good job.)*****

 Zhi Wang: completed the simple operation section in the Class of viewer.
 But invalid for this game.
+2018-09-23
-2018-09-23 Xiang Li: completed the basics of the game（Task7 done） and the game was ready to play.
+Xiang Li: completed the basics of the game（Task7 done） and the game was ready to play.
 2018-09-26

 ## Week 9
+Zhi Wang：Task8，10 almost finished, But still have BUG.
+Ning Cai: JavaFx menu for gamestart.
+Xiang Li: Redesign UI and Optimize Logical. fix Task8,10.
 ## Week 10

 ## Week 11